-- (a) The Employer recognizes the Union's right to select stewards to represent employees.
-The Employer and the Union will agree on the number of stewards, taking into account operational considerations. - (b) The Union agrees to provide the Employer with a list of the employees designated as stewards for each jurisdictional area.

-- (c) A steward, or their alternate, will obtain the permission of their immediate supervisor before leaving their work to perform their duties as a steward.
+- (a) The Employer recognizes the Union's right to select stewards to represent employees. - (b) The Union agrees to provide the Employer with a list of the employees designated as stewards for each jurisdictional area. - (c) A steward, or their alternate, will obtain the permission of their immediate supervisor before leaving their work to perform their duties as a steward.
 Leave for this purpose will be with pay.
 Such permission will not be unreasonably withheld.
 On resuming their normal duties, the steward will notify their supervisor. - (d) The duties of stewards will include: - (1) investigation of complaints of an urgent nature; - (2) investigation of grievances and assisting any employee whom the steward represents in presenting a grievance in accordance with the grievance procedure; - (3) supervision of ballot boxes and other related functions during ratification votes; - (4) attending meetings at the request of the Employer; - (5) carrying out duties within the realm of assigned safety responsibilities for stewards who are members of safety committees; - (6) other responsibilities as needed.